 - Having handwashing and sanitisation stations throughout a gym or studio.

-- Marking socially distanced spaces to ensure 2 metre or 6 feet of distance between customers at all times during a class or workout.
+- Marking socially distanced spaces to ensure 2 metres or 6 feet of distance between customers at all times during a class or workout.

 - Screenings and temperature checks.
 While the rules on these checks differ by location, it is recommended to provide at least some type of screening before entering a gym or studio.